mpc6332/InstructionManual_Build_A_PC/README.md

 # InstructionManual_Build_A_PC
 Contains a PDF file of a PC Building instruction manual.
+Created with Adobe InDesign.